arbailey2297/arbailey2297.github.io/_pages/creative.md

 # 🗃️ Playful Records

-As part of my current SSHRC postdoctoral research project, I am working on a monograph titled <b><i>Playful Records: Counter-Archival Game Art and Videogame Collections</i></b> that is under contract with <b>Amsterdam University Press</b> for its <b>“Games and Play”</b> series.
-This book is heavily informed by the curatorial and archival research I conducted during my previous Mitacs Accelerate postdoc with the SSHRC Partnership Grant project, <b>Archive/Counter-Archive</b>.
+As part of my current SSHRC postdoctoral research project, I am working on a monograph titled <b><i>Playful Records: Counter-Archival Game Art and Videogame Collections</i></b> that is under contract with [<b>Amsterdam University Press for its “Games and Play” series</b>](https://www.aup.nl/en/series/games-and-play).
+This book is heavily informed by the curatorial and archival research I conducted during my previous Mitacs Accelerate postdoc with the SSHRC Partnership Grant project, [<b>Archive/Counter-Archive</b>](https://counterarchive.ca/welcome).
 If there are no delays in finishing the manuscript or the review process, this book will likely be published in mid to late 2026.

 <img src='https://github.com/arbailey2297/arbailey2297.github.io/blob/master/images/Untitled%20design.gif?raw=true' width="764" />